Description

 - Extra stitching on fly-end corners

-Note: To increase the lifetime of your flag, we recommend taking it down during inclement weather conditions.
+Note: To increase the lifetime of your AL state flag, we recommend taking it down during inclement weather conditions.

 Are you planning to set up a formal display?
-Take a look at our indoor state flag of Alabama, which comes finished with gold fringe and a pole sleeve.
+Look at our indoor state of Alabama flag, which comes finished with gold fringe and a pole sleeve.

 Alabama Flag Meaning & History